Our fees are among the lowest in the country

 In the event that liquidation of your holdings is required, we may remove your access to Self Invest, and/or transfer the amount we determine at our sole discretion to meet any balance shortfall or payment in the following order:

-The timing of any liquidation of assets within your Self Invest option will be completed at our sole discretion.
+The timing of any liquidation of assets within your Self Invest option will be completed at our sole discretion with any applicable fees and tax deducted from your account.

-Withdrawals cannot be processed directly from Self Invest, so when it comes time to withdraw funds from your QSuper Accumulation or standard Income account (as applicable), you’ll need to ensure those funds are held in other QSuper investment options.
+Withdrawals cannot be processed directly from Self Invest, so when it comes time to withdraw funds from your QSuper Accumulation or Retirement Income account (as applicable), you will need to ensure those funds are held in other QSuper investment options.

-You can only invest in the term deposits listed in the Self Invest Investment Menu in the Investment Choice Guide.
+You can only invest in the term deposits listed in the Self Invest Investment Menu.
 More detail about each term deposit is available in the product disclosure documents issued by each term deposit provider, which is available from the term deposit provider’s website.

 Term deposits are not redeemable before maturity, except (at our discretion) when you satisfy one of the following conditions: